uconndxlab/ESSY-Database/essy-database/docs/CONFIGURATION.md

 2. Verify that uploaded Excel files contain a "Decision Rules" sheet with proper format
 3. Check application logs for decision rules lookup errors

-#### Falling Back to Concatenation
+#### Missing Decision Rules
-1. Check that `ESSY_DECISION_RULES_FALLBACK=true` in your `.env` file
+1. Review logs to see which decision rules are missing
-2. Review logs to see which decision rules are missing
+2. Ensure uploaded Excel files contain all required decision rules in the "Decision Rules" sheet
-3. Ensure uploaded Excel files contain all required decision rules in the "Decision Rules" sheet
+3. Re-import decision rules if necessary

 #### Performance Issues
 1. Consider setting `ESSY_USE_DECISION_RULES=false` temporarily